Tips for New Members

 of all, our list has a message limit of 150 posts per day.

-day.
-If it does occur that we top 150 messages, the list
+If it does occur that we top 150 messages, the list shuts

-shuts down and no messages can get through until the next
+down and no messages can get through until the next morning.

-morning.
-When you suspect that that may have happened, *don't*
+When you suspect hat that may have happened, *don't* write

 mail.
 [Return to top]